IHG One Rewards Traveler Credit Card review

 • This is a solid choice for those loyal to the IHG brand with up to 17 points earned on IHG stays, plus three points earned per $1 spent on monthly bills and at gas stations and restaurants, and 2 points on all other purchases.

-• Earn 80,000 bonus points after spending $2,000 on purchases within the first three months of account opening.
+• For a limited time, earn signup_reward bonus points after spending signup_bonus_spend_amount on purchases within the first three months of account opening.

 • Redeem rewards for three nights and get your fourth night free.